 Although responsive websites can be costlier to set up compared to unresponsive sites, there is cost-efficiency.
 Once a responsive website is well set up, it requires a little cost in maintenance and generates higher revenue.
 Low cost and high revenue is the objective of most businesses and responsive design helps them achieve it.

 Responsive design is also known to save cost otherwise required for developing a separate application for mobile users; responsive websites ensure every user mobile or not get a positive user experience.

 - Improved Website Usability

-A positive user experience definitely impacts on the usability of the website through encouraging visitors to carry out desired activities without the feeling to leave for a better website.
+A positive user experience definitely impacts the usability of the website by encouraging visitors to carry out desired activities without the feeling to leave for a better website.

 Improving site usability is not just important for enhancing user experience but can be used by Google in the ranking process.

 Bounce rates take into account the time spent on a website.
 When visitors leave quickly upon arrival on a website it reflects poorly on the website.

 Responsive design provides websites with the required experience to encourage visitors to stay longer.
 The use of analytics is useful to determine the reasons visitors are leaving and improvement can be easily carried out.